stephenVertex/clickup-mcp-server/README.md

 3. **create_bulk_tasks**
    - Creates multiple tasks simultaneously in a list
    - Required parameters:
-     - `listId`: ID of the list to create the tasks in
      - `tasks`: Array of task objects, each containing:
        - `name`: Name of the task (required)
        - `description`: Task description (optional)